Tony Mamaluke: Total Nonstop Action Wrestling / Impact Wrestling (2010, 2022)

 On August 8, 2010, Mamaluke returned to TNA to take part in ECW reunion show, Hardcore Justice, where he, under the name "Tony Luke" due to WWE trademark reasons, Little Guido and Tracy Smothers defeated Kid Kash, Simon Diamond and Johnny Swinger in a six-man tag team match.
 On the following edition of TNA Impact!, the ECW alumni, known collectively as EV 2.0, were assaulted by A.J.
 Styles, Kazarian, Robert Roode, James Storm, Douglas Williams and Matt Morgan of Ric Flair's Fourtune stable, who thought they did not deserve to be in TNA.
 The following week TNA president Dixie Carter gave each member of EV 2.0 TNA contracts in order for them to settle their score with Fourtune.
 On the August 26 edition of Impact!, Luke and Guido were squashed by Roode and Storm in a tag team match in what turned out to be the F.B.I.'s final match in TNA.

-In 2022, Mamaluke, along with Guido Maritato made an appearance for TNA, now known as Impact Wrestling, on the April 21 episode of Impact!, brawling with The Major Players (Brian Myers and Matt Cardona).
+In 2022, Mamaluke, along with Guido Maritato made an appearance for TNA, then known as Impact Wrestling, on the April 21 episode of Impact!, brawling with The Major Players (Brian Myers and Matt Cardona).
 He then appeared ringside for Maritato's match against Cardona for the Impact Digital Media Championship, where Maritato was unsuccessful.